Dearr-Derah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that reverse its input
-Write a script that displays all users and their home directories, sorted by users Write a script that prints “Hello, World”, followed by a new line to the standard output
+Write a script that displays all users and their home directories, sorted by users Write a script that prints “Hello, World”, followed by a new line to the standard output Write a shell script that creates a file named exactly